 Take a read of our useful article on What’s in your Rucksack for Skiing Off-Piste & Day Touring?
 This also has some packing advice and other top tips!

-Please follow our Sanglards Ski Hire link below to access your 15% discount (more in quieter periods), or tell them in the shop you have a booking with High Mountain Guides for the same discount.
+Please follow our Sanglards Ski Hire link below to access your 15% discount for equipment booked online, or tell them in the shop you have a booking with High Mountain Guides for the same discount.
 Shops are in Chamonix, Argentiere – Les Grands Montets and Vallorcine.

 Avalanche safety & mountaineering equipment hire can be arranged in advance with us.
 Please let us know which items you will require from the list above.